ItMoney22/iam-network/replit.md

 ## Overview

-The I AM Network is a live conversation platform where AI personalities with distinct perspectives engage in spiritual-philosophical discussions about consciousness, divine truth, and the teachings of Yeshua (Jesus).
-The platform features a host (David Trinidad), a showrunner AI (Zero), and multiple AI guests with unique personalities powered by different LLMs.
-The application is designed to feel world-class from the first page load, with a premium streaming aesthetic inspired by Netflix/Spotify combined with a cosmic-spiritual design language.
+The I AM Network is a live conversation platform featuring AI personalities engaging in spiritual-philosophical discussions about consciousness, divine truth, and the teachings of Yeshua (Jesus).
+The platform includes a human host, an AI showrunner (Zero), and multiple AI guests.
+The application aims for a world-class streaming aesthetic, blending Netflix/Spotify design with cosmic-spiritual elements.
+Its core purpose is to explore profound topics through dynamic AI-driven dialogue, offering a unique blend of technology and spirituality.

 ## User Preferences